-Authorities: Man hospitalized after being shot by officer

-LOUISVILLE, Neb.
-(AP) - The Nebraska State Patrol has joined an investigation into an officer-involved shooting at a residence in eastern Nebraska’s Cass County.

-Officers had been called Wednesday night to the home northeast of Louisville, authorities said.
-Station KETV reported that several shots were fired but no officers were injured.
-It’s unclear who shot first: an armed man at the home or the officers.
+Sheriff says man shot after he fired handgun at deputies

+Cass County deputies were sent to the home east of Louisville around 10:25 p.m.
+Wednesday.
+While they were speaking to the man’s wife on the front porch, the man came out the front door and began firing at the deputies, Sheriff William Brueggemann said.

+None of the man’s shots hit the deputies, the sheriff said, and they gave the man first aid while awaiting medics.
+He was taken to an Omaha hospital.

-The wounded man was taken to Omaha hospital for treatment.
-His name and other details about the shooting have not been released.
+The man’s name and those of the deputies have not been released.

+Brueggemann said he’s asked the Nebraska State Patrol to take over the investigation.

 Sign up for Daily Newsletters